swatipote7992/tech-challenge-risk-score-frontend/README.md

 ## Tasks

-* Using the transaction analyses and risk rules retrieved, implement logic to calculate a risk score for the submitted transaction.
+* **Implement logic to calculate a risk score for the submitted transaction.** There is a provided skeleton function `actions/index.js:calculateRisk` taking transaction analysis and risk rules as arguments.
+Your main challenge is to implement this function.
-* Display the calculated risk score on the frontend (can be as simple as appending it to the JSON, but bonus points for showing it in a more elaborate fashion!)
+* **Display the calculated risk score on the frontend**.
+This can be as simple as appending to the JSON, but bonus points for showing it in a more elaborate fashion!

 ### Risk Calculation